robinoud/BADS7604_HW4_Transfer_Learning/README.md

 The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters as shown in the figure below.
 (This also results in a shorter training time per epoch when compared to the benchmark model.)

 ## 4.Training
 Our custom models were compiled with Adam as the optimizer, sparse_categorical_crossentropy as the loss function, and ReLU as the activation function.
-A GPU used for training the model was Tesla P100-PCIE-16GB in Google Colab environment, providing access to decreasing the training time within xx seconds.
+A GPU used for training the model was Tesla P100-PCIE-16GB in Google Colab environment, providing access to decreasing the training time within 60 seconds.
 Therefore!, we have trained the model for 100 epochs with a batch size of 100.
 Then, the trained model was exported in the HDF5 file as a multi-class classifier.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/25a8ad01c49e30cb4039854c3704e2103585b198/asset/model%20acc%20&%20loss.jpeg" style="width:700px;"/></p>